Back to blogs

 A crypto mortgage enables borrowers to purchase U.S. real estate by pledging crypto as collateral instead of making a traditional down payment.
 This allows crypto investors to enter the real estate market without liquidating their holdings, avoiding capital gains taxes and preserving their ability to benefit from future appreciation.

 Crypto mortgages help address liquidity and affordability challenges in the U.S. housing market.
 While crypto assets have experienced substantial growth, real estate offers a tangible investment that can provide long-term stability.
-Owning a home also offers intangible benefits—whether it’s a property to build a future in or a diversified addition to an investment portfolio.

 Loan requirements